jgawrylkowicz/section/README.md

-# sidebar
+# Section
-Sidebar is a simple theme for Hexo — static blog generator framework — that uses pug, sass and pjax for asynchronous loadings.
+Section is a simple theme for Hexo — static blog generator framework — that uses pug, sass and pjax for asynchronous loadings.
+This theme offers a much simplified version of the portfolio page I've been working on.
+The user interaction is based around sections which make the site easier to navigate, especially on mobile.

+## TO-DO

-### TO-DO
+### Performance
-* Remove variables from the posts
 * Work out the performance issues on some platforms
 * Compress and minimize the files, reduce the overall weight of the theme
-* Sidebar: onblur and focus events does not seem to work all the time
-* Add more customization options in the config file
-* Add animations to pjax
 * Add handling events for mobile browsers (ontouch, ontap)
-* Split css in desktop and mobile versions
 * Compress the class names

-### v0.3.0
-* New design fully implemented
-* Added a navigation bar to the top
-* New card design (for portrait and landscap) & animation
-* New article design
-* Different sidebar behaviour and animations
-* Removed query dependency (pjax jquery -> standalone pjax)
+* Lazy loading for images
+* Loading images based on the client's display size and resolution

-### v0.2.0
+### UI / UX
-* Redesigned header
-* Updated layout
-* Fixes in the html structure (img tags)
+* Add more customization options in the config file
-* Responsive font sizes based on breaking points
-* Fixed padding issues

-### v0.1.0
+### Other
+* Get a better score than https://developers.google.com/speed/pagespeed/insights/ - meaning fix all the issues